northbright/Notes/hardware/pc/new-installed-4tb-hd-only-shows-1.6tb-on-win7.md

 * Windows 7 installed on an old HD(1 TB) using Legacy BIOS Boot + MBR
 * Installed a new 4 TB HD
 * Run `diskpart` and it only shows 1.6 TB(`list disk`)
-* Hope that Windows 7 can recognize the size correctly and keep Legacy BIOS Boot + MBR（without re-install Windows 7 using UEFI boot + GPT）
+* Hope that Windows 7 can recognize the size of new HD correctly and keep Legacy BIOS Boot + MBR on the old HD（without re-install Windows 7 using UEFI boot + GPT）

 ## Root Cause
 * Legacy BIOS boot only supports MBR
 * To use 2 TB + HD, use UEFI + GPT

 ## Solution
-Boot WePE from UEFI(with GPT support) and re-partition the HD
+Boot WePE from UEFI(with GPT support) and reformat the new HD with GPT

 * Download and run [WePE](http://www.wepe.com.cn/)
 * Install WePE on the old HD(`c:`) or USB disk